Subject to final validation by the University of Portsmouth.

 You will have normal school holidays during this time.

-For information regarding assistance with fees and accessing loans; please refer to the government student finance website.
+Once agreed we will provide information regarding assistance with fees and accessing loans; please refer to the government student finance website.